|Quick Facts: Veterinary Technologists and Technicians|

 Veterinary technologists and technicians work in private clinics, laboratories, and animal hospitals.
 Their jobs may be physically or emotionally demanding.
 Many work evenings, weekends, or holidays.

 Veterinary technologists and technicians must complete a postsecondary program in veterinary technology.
 Technologists usually need a 4-year bachelor’s degree, and technicians need a 2-year associate’s degree.
 Typically, both technologists and technicians must take a credentialing exam and become registered, licensed, or certified, depending on the requirements of the state in which they work.

 The median annual wage for veterinary technologists and technicians was $38,240 in May 2022.

-Employment of veterinary technologists and technicians is projected to grow 16 percent from 2019 to 2029, much faster than the average for all occupations.
-Employment is expected to grow as veterinarians continue to use technicians and technologists to do general care and lab work on household pets.
+Employment of veterinary technologists and technicians is projected to grow 21 percent from 2022 to 2032, much faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of veterinary technologists and technicians with similar occupations.